The best bathroom extractor fans to combat condensation and damp

 Reasons to avoid

-The Envirovent SIL100T Silent Extractor Fan is our overall winner for many reasons – not least because of it's pleasingly subtle design.
+The Envirovent SIL100T Silent Extractor Fan has come out as our overall winner for multiple reasons – not least because of its pleasingly subtle design.

 The run-on timer is another practical feature, which automatically calculates how long the fan should operate based on how long it has been running.
 The timer delay can be set manually for up to 30 minutes.